 - 3.2 Vice Chancellor and General Counsel.
 The Vice Chancellor and General Counsel is the Chief Legal Affairs Officer for The Texas State University System who performs duties under the authority delegated by the Board of Regents through the Chancellor.
 The Vice Chancellor and General Counsel shall be a member of the State Bar of Texas and is responsible for assisting, monitoring and carrying out all legal activities of the System including, but not limited to, litigation, policies, System procedures, handbooks, manuals, legal opinions, hearings, appeals and Governmental Relations activities.
-In addition to legal responsible for monitoring Affirmative Action or Diversity Issues; Equal Employment; and Ethics.
+In addition to legal responsibilities, the Vice Chancellor and General Counsel shall be responsible for monitoring Affirmative Action or Diversity Issues; Equal Employment; and Ethics.
 The Vice Chancellor shall assist the Chancellor, Component Presidents, Director of Governmental Relations and others in the area of Legislative activities. - 3.3 Vice Chancellor for Governmental Relations.
 The Vice Chancellor for Governmental Relations ("VCGR") is the chief governmental relations officer of the Texas State University System, performing duties under authority delegated by the Board of Regents through the Chancellor.
-The VCGR reviews, assists, and advises with matters involving governmental entities, legislation, legislative relations, biennial appropriation requests, legislative presentations, and public relations. - 3.4 Vice Chancellor for Finance.
-The Vice Chancellor for Finance is the chief financial officer of the Texas State University System, performing duties under the authority delegated by the Board of Regents through the Chancellor.
-The Vice Chancellor for Finance is responsible for reviewing, advising, and assisting with Component budgets, budget changes, annual financial reports, quarterly depository reports, investment reports, investment policies, biennial appropriations requests and reports, bond sales, funding sources for contracts, and insurance coverage.
-The Vice Chancellor for Finance shall also assist both internal and external auditors and the Director of Audits and Analysis with Component audits. - 3.5 System Director of Audits and Analysis.
-The System Director of Audits and Analysis ("Director") is the chief auditor and an administrative officer of The Texas State University System who is answerable directly to the Board of Regents through the Finance and Audit Committee.
-The Director is responsible for hiring, setting the terms and conditions of employment, and termination of all System and component-housed auditors.
-The Director, who shall be under the day-to-day supervision of the Chancellor, must be a Certified Public Accountant or a Certified Internal Auditor.
-The Director is responsible for the System's internal audit function and performs special studies and analysis of data as directed by the Board and/or as requested by the Chancellor.
-At least annually, the Board shall assess the Director's effectiveness. - 3.6 Vice Chancellor for Contract Administration.
-The Vice Chancellor for Contract Administration is an administrative officer of The Texas State
+The VCGR reviews, assists, and advises with matters involving governmental entities, legislation, legislative relations, biennial appropriation requests, legislative presentations, and public relations. - Vice Chancellor and Chief Financial Officer.
+The Vice Chancellor and Chief Financial Officer is the chief financial officer of the Texas State University System, performing duties under the authority delegated by the Board of Regents through the Chancellor.
+The Vice Chancellor and Chief Financial Officer is responsible for reviewing, advising, and assisting with Component budgets, budget changes, annual financial reports, investment reports, investment policies, biennial appropriations requests and reports, bond sales, funding sources for contracts, insurance coverage and responsibility for planning, construction, maintenance, and use of buildings and other physical facilities, including, but not necessarily limited to, long-term planning and construction and administration of policies in the subject area.
+The Vice Chancellor and Chief Finacial Officer shall also assist both internal and external auditors and the Chief Audit Executive with Component audits. - 3.5 System Chief Audit Executive.
+The System Chief Audit Executive ("CAE") is the chief auditor and an administrative officer of TSUS who is answerable directly to the Board of Regents through the Finance and Audit Committee.
+The CAE is responsible for overseeing the Office of Internal Audit and for hiring, setting the terms and conditions of employment, and termination of all System and Component-housed auditors.
+The CAE, who shall be under the day-to-day supervision of the Chancellor, must be a Certified Public Accountant or a Certified Internal Auditor.
+The CAE is responsible for the System's internal audit function and performs special studies and analysis of data as directed by the Board and/or as requested by the Chancellor.
+At least annually, the Board shall assess the CAE's effectiveness.